ejbyne/chirper/README.md

 I used Cucumber and Capybara to create feature tests, together with RSpec for unit testing the models.

+The live version of the site is available [here](https://chirper-chirper.herokuapp.com).

 ## Technologies used

 - Ruby